Private Investor Networks in the UK

-Finding private investors is a challenge and we have reviewed in this article, Venture Giant.
+Finding private investors is a challenge and we have reviewed in this article, Venture Giants.
 We looked at it from a Private investors angle, and from an entrepreneur’s angle and the proposition really does stack up to the competition.

-The low entry price (which starts from less than £99) coupled with a flexible pricing policy has really allowed Venture Giant to build a scalable business model.
-Freeium business models work on the internet and in an industry ruled by Linkedin, it is really a refreshing change to have an entry level business like Venture Giant looking to provide an alternative.
-Please be advised though, that Venture Giant’s role is very clear – and that is to get your investment proposal sent to private investors that you would not have been able to meet through your friends and family network.
+The low entry price (which starts from less than £99) coupled with a flexible pricing policy has really allowed Venture Giants to build a scalable business model.
+Freeium business models work on the internet and in an industry ruled by Linkedin, it is really a refreshing change to have an entry level business like Venture Giants looking to provide an alternative.
+Please be advised though, that Venture Giants’ role is very clear – and that is to get your investment proposal sent to private investors that you would not have been able to meet through your friends and family network.
 They only look at whether your business plan or business development plan is investor ready.
 They do not offer you guidance on business growth, or on how to negotiate with a private investor that you meet through their service.

-Private investors will want higher returns over a period of five years and before approaching and pitching to private investors, or even hoping to get your investment proposal sent out to an investment firm through Venture Giant you must be very confident about your business before choosing to approach anyone.
+Private investors will want higher returns over a period of five years and before approaching and pitching to private investors, or even hoping to get your investment proposal sent out to an investment firm through Venture Giants you must be very confident about your business before choosing to approach anyone.